wombleton/gitlaw-nz/acts/C/Cluster Munitions Prohibition Act 2009.md

 ## Article 18
 Provisional application

-Any State may, at the time of its ratification, acceptance, approval or accession, declare that it will apply provisionally Article 1 of this Convention pending its entry into force for that State.
+Any State may, at the time of its ratification, acceptance, approval or accession, declare that it will apply provisionally [Article 1][50] of this Convention pending its entry into force for that State.

 ## Article 19
 Reservations